facorread/segregation/README.md

 # Copyright and license

-Segregation: Exercise on the conventional Schelling segregation model Copyright (C) 2017 Fabio Correa <facorread@gmail.com>
+SchellingSegregation: Exercise on the conventional Schelling segregation model Copyright (C) 2017 Fabio Correa <facorread@gmail.com>

 This program is free software: you can redistribute it and/or modify